-Families needing hospice care typically rely on their doctor or they start their search on the web.
+Families needing hospice care typically rely on their doctor for a referral or they start with a web search.
 Whatever path you choose, an important early step is understanding your own goals for care.
-Have honest family conversations to clarify the kind of care you want.
+Have honest family conversations to identify your most important needs and your questions about comfort care.

 Finding better care begins with asking questions.
 As you weigh your options, consider some of the ways Compassus is a leader in quality hospice care.

 - Specialized training to meet your most pressing needs.

 We have opened our locations to the Community Health Accreditation Partner (CHAP), an independent, nonprofit accrediting organization.
 CHAP provides guidelines and conducts unscheduled, in-person visits to ensure Compassus meet the industry’s highest quality standards.

 “CHAP accreditation is a testament to our commitment to quality and operational excellence,” said Jen Hale, vice president of clinical quality and standards for Compassus.
 “Evaluation by a third-party accrediting agency ensures we fully comply with Medicare certification.”

 The best quality nursing care is about more than checking services off a list.
 At Compassus, a director of quality outcomes provides real-time feedback to our nurses.